 If you purchase our ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their Ordinary Shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately \$12.20 per ADS, representing the difference between our net tangible book value per ADS as of June 30, 2021, after giving effect to this offering and the initial public offering price of \$16.00 per ADS.
+As a result, you will experience immediate and substantial dilution of approximately \$12.20 per ADS, representing the difference between our net tangible book value per ADS as of June 30, 2021, after giving effect to this offering and an assumed initial public offering price of \$16.00 per ADS, which is the midpoint of the price range set forth on the cover of this prospectus.
 In addition, you may experience further dilution to the extent that our Ordinary Shares are issued upon the exercise of stock options or warrants.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon completion of this offering.